Bruce Menin

 Bruce A. Menin (born c.
-1962) is an American businessman.
-He is a managing principal of Crescent Heights, a real estate development company specializing in the development, ownership, and operation of residential and mixed-use real estate projects in the United States.
-Crescent Heights is based in Miami Beach, Florida, with regional offices in New York, Chicago, San Francisco and Los Angeles.
+1962) is an American real estate developer and co-founder of Crescent Heights, a privately held real estate firm based in Miami, Florida.
+As a managing principal, he has overseen large-scale residential and mixed-use projects in U.S. cities including Miami, New York, Chicago, San Francisco and Los Angeles.

 Early life and education

-Menin was born in 1962 in Miami Beach, Florida, the son of Miriam (née Galbut) and Barry Menin.
+Menin was born in the early 1960s in Miami Beach, Florida, the son of Miriam (née Galbut) and Barry Menin.
 His father was a former stockbroker for Shearson Lehman Brothers and his mother was the owner of the Miami Beach Auto Tag Agency.
-Menin attended Miami Beach Sr. High School.
-He graduated cum laude from Harvard University, where he received a bachelor's degree in government; holds a master's degree in economics (with honors) from the University of Sydney in Australia, which he attended as a Rotary Scholar; and received a Juris Doctor degree from the Northwestern University School of Law, where he was Editor of the Law Review.
+Menin attended Miami Beach Senior High School.
+He graduated cum laude from Harvard University, where he received a bachelor's degree in government.
+Menin later earned a master's degree in economics (with honors) from the University of Sydney in Australia, which he attended as a Rotary Scholar and received a Juris Doctor from the Northwestern University School of Law, where he was editor of the Northwestern University Law Review.